ember-learn/ember-blog/source/2019-12-12-countown-to-the-new-year-ember-svg-jar.md

 ### What It Does

-There's a reason ember-svg-jar has a 10 out of 10 on Ember Observer! ember-svg-jar enables you to use SVG images in Ember apps effortlessly.
+There's a reason `ember-svg-jar` has a 10 out of 10 on Ember Observer!
+The `ember-svg-jar` addon enables you to effortlessly use SVG images in Ember apps.

 ### Why I Like It